DataQualityCommittee/documentation/guidance/RevenueRecognition.md

 ## Revenue Remaining Performance Obligation
 Companies are now required to report their remaining performance obligation and the periods when this revenue will be recognized.
 The Taxonomy has a new axis to report this information.
 When reporting the obligation, the following should be done.

-1. For every fact value reported for an obligation, a corresponding value needs to be tagged for the element `RevenueRemainingPerformanceObligationExpectedTimingOfSatisfactionPeriod`.
+1. For every fact value reported for an obligation, a corresponding value needs to be tagged for the element `RevenueRemainingPerformanceObligationExpectedTimingOfSatisfactionPeriod1`.
 1. When reporting the element `RevenueRemainingPerformanceObligation` in the default, the company filing can import the standard FASB template located at: [http://xbrl.fasb.org/us-gaap/2018/dis/us-gaap-dis-rcctmp03-def-2018-01-31.xml](http://xbrl.fasb.org/us-gaap/2018/dis/us-gaap-dis-rcctmp03-def-2018-01-31.xml) or create an equivalent in their filing.
-1. If reporting a thereafter amount, the value of the element RevenueRemainingPerformanceObligationExpectedTimingOfSatisfactionPeriod must be reported with a nil value.
+1. If reporting a thereafter amount, the value of the element RevenueRemainingPerformanceObligationExpectedTimingOfSatisfactionPeriod1 must be reported with a nil value.

 ## Selection of Elements
 If an element used in a filing is contained in section 606000 of the Taxonomy, then no elements from section 440000 can be used in the filing, except for the following exceptions: